 What Happens to the Engagement Ring in a Broken Engagement?

-Engagement Ring Laws: Gifts, Conditional Gifts or Compensation
+Engagement Ring Laws: Unconditional Gift or Conditional Gift

-- The giver's intent to give the item as a gift;
+- The giver intends to give the item as a gift;

 - The giver's actual giving of the gift to the receiver; and

 When these conditions are met, courts view engagement rings as gifts.
 Therefore, the receiver or donee can keep the engagement ring.

 But only a few states consider engagement rings an unconditional gift.
 Montana is one of the few states that has this interesting exception.
 In Montana, the law views the engagement ring as an unconditional gift.
 This means the receiver or donee can keep the ring even if the wedding does not occur.
 This condition applies regardless of who ended the engagement.